 Affordable monthly rates · Contact us for pricing

-Apply for This Spot →Foothill county between Sacramento and Lake Tahoe.
+Claim This Spot →Foothill county between Sacramento and Lake Tahoe.
 Grass Valley is the largest city.
 Nevada County Jail is in Nevada City.
 The county is known for its historic downtowns and attracts significant tourism.

 Need help locating an inmate?